BILLyTheLiTTle/Learning_Android/DogBreeds/README.md

 - This [article](https://fabiosanto.medium.com/unit-testing-coroutines-state-flow-c6e6de580027) contains simple example about how to test coroutine which returns a `StateFlow`.
 - This [answer](https://stackoverflow.com/a/57958441/1392366) will help you fix any mocking issues to calls to Android platform(ex. `Log.d()`, etc).
 - If you need any help about mocking objects which contains initialization in variables (through `init{}`, or directly such us `var shouldGetLocalData = true`) don't forget to `relax` the mock like is described [here](https://stackoverflow.com/questions/61151905/io-mockk-mockkexception-no-answer-found-for-savedstatehandle1-setkey-some).
+- `MockWebServer` is a way to mock server responses instead of mocking the model of the response.
+You could make a server to response with a 404 code and then you could check if the actual model is contructed correctly
+  - *(a)\** A very simple [guide](https://medium.com/mobile-app-development-publication/android-mock-server-for-unittest-82f5bbbf0362) which has examples of `MockWebServer`.
+  - *(b)\** A simple [example](https://medium.com/mobile-app-development-publication/android-reading-a-text-file-during-test-2815671e8b3b) which shows how to read sample json response from file.
+  - Although my source is simple enough I should try to follow this [guide](https://www.bloco.io/blog/mocking-retrofit-api-responses-with-mockwebserver-hilt) to use specific Hilt modules for testing.

+*\*(a), (b) :  The source of these could be found [here](https://github.com/elye/demo_android_mock_web_service).
+You actually need to read the [Chat](https://github.com/elye/demo_android_mock_web_service/blob/master/app/src/main/java/com/example/mockserverexperiment/Chat.kt) class and [ChatTest](https://github.com/elye/demo_android_mock_web_service/blob/master/app/src/test/java/com/example/mockserverexperiment/ChatTest.kt) class.*

 #### Paging Library 3 Tests
 - This is an [article](https://medium.com/@mohamed.gamal.elsayed/android-how-to-test-paging-3-pagingsource-433251ade028) about Paging Library 3 testing but I think that my way is much simpler.